cloudogu/k8s-dogu-operator/docs/operations/annotations_en.md

 generated for each dogu that is marked as a webapp.
 It is also possible to customize the behavior of the services by specifying a custom URL through which the service can be reached.

+This annotation is only generated when `EXPOSITION_ENABLED=false`.
+When `EXPOSITION_ENABLED=true`, the operator creates `Exposition` CRs instead of legacy service annotations.

 **How do I mark my dogu as a webapp?**

 The requirement for your Dogu is that the `Dockerfile` provides at least one port.
 The dogu is marked as a webapp via